mmazzarolo/mmazzarolo.com/content/blog/2019-08-30-about-the-space-bar/index.md

 ![](/images/filco-minila.jpg "Filco Majestouch Minila Air")

-And the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com/), which is a composable split keybaord that can also be used in a standard way:
+And the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com/), which is a composable split keyboard that can also be used in a standard way:

 ![](/images/ultimate-hacking-keyboard.jpg "Ultimate Hacking Keyboard")